yuwei-cao-git/TL-TSC/README.md

 ## Example Use Case

-1. Run 'data_processing/superpixel_gen.sh' to generate dataset
+1. Run 'data_processing/superpixel_gen.sh' to generate dataset.
-2. Run 'superpixel_resplit_5.py' to generate varying proportions of dataset (1% to 100%)
+2. Run 'superpixel_resplit_5.py' to generate varying proportions of dataset (1% to 100%).
 3. Run `train_fuse.py` to train the multi-modal fusion model from scratch on the training site and evaluate its direct cross-site performance on the new site.
 4. Use `finetune.py` to apply the pre-trained weights to the new site and fine-tune the model using varying reference data budgets (1% to 100%).
+5. For training on cluster, run 'sbatch scripts/tl_job_sub.sh' to submit tasks.

 ## Acknowledgments